Taste Hack + Pro Tips for Costco's Instant Boba Packs

 - Microwave for 60 seconds.

-- Stir contents and enjoy your ice cold instant boba.
+- Stir the contents and enjoy your ice-cold instant boba.

 Stove Top in Boiling Water

-- Boil whole boba packet for 3-5 minutes
+- Boil the whole boba packet for 3-5 minutes

-- Open and combine the packet with 1 cup of milk, 1 cup of ice.
+- Open and combine the packet with 1 cup of milk, and 1 cup of ice.

-- Stir contents and enjoy your ice cold instant boba kit from Costco.
+- Stir the contents and enjoy your ice-cold instant boba kit from Costco.

 Boba Bam made it really easy to enjoy your homemade boba tea at home.
-It takes just a few minutes and a couple of simple and easy tasks to have your bubble tea ready to drink.
-I think the convenience of this product plays a big role in why it is sold in Costco.
+Preparing the Costco Instant Boba bubble tea drink just takes just a few minutes and a couple of simple and easy tasks.
+The convenience of this product plays a big role in why it is sold in Costco.